IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance.html.markdown

 	- `name` - (String) The name for this instance cluster network attachment.
 The name is unique across all network attachments for the instance.
 	- `resource_type` - (String) The resource type.

+- `boot_firmware` - (String) The active boot firmware for this virtual server instance.
+This property will be absent if the instance status is not running.

+- `boot_firmware_selection_mode` - (String) The boot firmware selection mode for this virtual server instance.

 - `confidential_compute_mode` - (String) The confidential compute mode to use for this virtual server instance.If unspecified, the default confidential compute mode from the profile will be used.
 - `crn` - (String) The CRN of the instance.
 - `disks` - (List) Collection of the instance's disks.
 Nested `disks` blocks has the following structure: